 While peppermint tea has not been studied to that effect, compounds in peppermint have been shown to improve symptoms.

-It is possible that peppermint tea could have similar effects.
+Though additional research is needed, it is possible that peppermint tea could have similar effects.

 Peppermint oil also kills several types of bacteria that lead to illnesses in humans, including Staphylococcus and pneumonia-linked bacteria (